Employment Information for Indigenous Students

 - If you decide to self-identify, there are many ways to do so such as, listing Indigenous organizations that you have been involved with on your resume, or talking about the importance of diversity to you in the interview or your cover letter.
 "The Right Way to Identify Yourself as a Diversity Hire" article has some good points to consider.

-- If you would like to discuss this further, feel free to contact a Career & Student Success Advisor, or the Aboriginal Resource Centre at Humber.
+- If you would like to discuss this further, feel free to contact a Career & Student Success Advisor, or the Indigenous Education & Engagement at Humber.

 - Almost everyone gets nervous before an interview, it's a typical reaction!
 To help ease your nerves, create strategies that will help you cope - these may include having a good night's sleep; keeping to your regular routine as much as possible; eat a healthy diet; exercise; meditate (even if it's just a few deep breaths - this will help slow down your heart beat).